summerwind/node-stun/README.md

 #### *Event: 'error'*

-Emitted when the client received a error response from STUN server.
+Emitted when an error occurs on UDP socket.
-The argument *packet* will be a Object that is represent error response packet.

 ## License